alexpolt/alexpolt.github.io/src/move-noexcept.md

   to use it for the benefit.
 I have already written on the [problems][move] that it introduces.
   Also I came up with a clear rule for this:

   * If you store and keep an object - just use a value (no references) as a parameter.
-It'll deal with both r-values and l-values correctly.
+It'll handle both r-values and l-values correctly.
 This is the clear advantage that move semantics has given us.

   * You can use copy-and-swap idiom.
 But there are subtleties with container like objects - you don't want unnecessary copies.

-  * In other cases you'll end up using either a universal reference or two distinct methods (with r-value and l-value references as parameters).
+  * In other cases you'll end up using either a universal reference or two overloaded methods (with r-value and l-value references as parameters).

 <!-- stop list -->